 We open the FIT files with image data by means of the image function provided by the OST library.
 This has the advantage that we do not have to worry about the details of the read-in process, and at the same time we have a Python object for each image, which we can use to store some of the results obtained in the following steps.
-The image function has the following arguments: 1. index of the image (can be set to 0), 2. filter name, 3. name of the object, 4. path to the image file and 5. path to the output directory:
+The image function has the following arguments: 1. index of the image (can be set to 0), 2. filter name, 3. path to the image file and 4. path to the output directory:

 '''

 Load images

-V image = Image(0, 'V', name, V path, out path)
+V_image = Image(0, 'V', V_path, out_path)

-B_image = Image(0, 'B', name, B_path, out_path)
+B_image = Image(0, 'B', B_path, out_path)

 '''